-140. A fully elaborated DSA is required at least once every three years, with shorter annual updates in the interim years possible in the absence of significant changes in the macroeconomic and financial environment.
+144. As a general rule, a DSA should be produced at least once every calendar year.
+A fully elaborated DSA is required at least once every three years, or whenever circumstances have changed significantly since the previous DSA, with shorter annual updates in the interim years possible in the absence of such significant changes.
 Full DSAs should be prepared in periods of heightened domestic, external, or global risk.
 The precise timing of a DSA may be driven by program requirements.
 In particular, the design of debt limits under an SCF arrangement is systematically related to the assessment of countries' debt vulnerabilities (see Appendix II).
-Also, as discussed above, the determination of access to the Fund's concessional resources needs to take account of the country's debt vulnerabilities based on the most recent DSA, and a DSA (or DSA update) may need to be prepared for higher access financing requests (augmentation or new arrangement).
-In cases where a DSA is required outside the regular joint Bank-Fund DSA cycle, a DSA update may be prepared unilaterally by Fund staff drawing on a prior full joint Fund-Bank DSA as long as a joint DSA was prepared recently and the analysis would not result in a change of the risk of debt distress rating.
+Also, as discussed above, the determination of access to the Fund's concessional resources needs to take account of the country's debt vulnerabilities based on the most recent DSA, and a DSA may need to be prepared for higher access financing requests (augmentation or new arrangement).

-141. DSAs for LICs should be presented as self-contained documents (see Appendix I).
-They should normally be prepared using the LIC Debt Sustainability Framework (DSF), although for countries with durable and substantial access to market financing, the template designed for middle-income countries can be used instead.
-The analysis includes three components:119
+145. DSAs for LICs should be presented as self-contained documents (see Appendix I).
+They should normally be prepared using the LIC DSF, although for countries with durable and substantial access to market financing, the template designed for market access countries can be used instead.
+The LIC DSF analysis includes three components:125

-- A forward-looking analysis (20-year projection) of debt and debt-service dynamics under a baseline scenario, alternative scenarios, and standardized stress tests; - An explicit assessment of the risk of external debt distress (low, moderate, high, or in debt distress) based on indicative country-specific debt-burden thresholds that depend on the quality of policies and institutions in the country; and - Recommendations on a borrowing (and lending) strategy to limit the risk of debt distress, while maximizing the resource envelope to achieve the country's development objectives.
+- A forward-looking analysis (20-year projection) of debt and debt-service dynamics under a baseline scenario, alternative scenarios, and standardized stress tests; - An explicit rating of the risk of external debt distress (low, moderate, high, or in debt distress) based on indicative country-specific debt-burden thresholds that depend on the quality of policies and institutions in the country; and an assessment of the overall risk of debt distress; and - Recommendations on a borrowing (and lending) strategy and other crucial macro policies to limit the risk of debt distress, while maximizing the resource envelope to achieve the country's development objectives.

-142. Fund staff should consult closely with all major development partners active in the country when designing and monitoring a SCF-supported program.
-In addition to this routine collaboration, the JMAP120 approved by the Boards of the World Bank and IMF calls on Bank and Fund country teams to consult with each other at least once a year in order to identify the country's key macroeconomic and structural reform challenges and coordinate work plans in support of addressing these challenges (see Appendix I).
+146. Fund staff should consult closely with all major development partners active in the country when designing and monitoring a SCF-supported program.
+In addition to this routine collaboration, the JMAP126 approved by the Boards of the World Bank and IMF calls on Bank and Fund country teams to consult with each other at least once a year in order to identify the country's key macroeconomic and structural reform challenges and coordinate work plans in support of addressing these challenges (see Appendix I).